tessguefen/Components-Layouts/README.md

 	- Update button to save all changes (does not save on the fly)
 	- Internal Caching to help save load time!
 	- Added Scheduling with **Not Valid Before** and **Not Valid After** fields
+- Data Management
+	- Import via XML Provisioning
+	- Export
+		- Export Components (All)
+		- Export Layouts (All or select one layout)

 ## Attribute Types